Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

-\textbf{Setup:} We use AIME 2024, AIME 2025, and BeyondAIME datasets as our test benchmarks.
+\textbf{Setup:} We use AIME 2024, AIME 2025, and BeyondAIME as our test benchmarks.
 The AIME 2024 and AIME 2025 datasets are widely used reasoning datasets.
 Each of them contains 30 challenging questions from the prestigious math competition for high school students.
-BeyondAIME~\citep{seed2025seed15thinkingadvancingsuperbreasoning-beyondaime} is a dataset of 100 questions that share the same format as AIME (answerable by a single integer) but are much more challenging.
-We use GPT-OSS-120B (GPT-120B for short) with different reasoning efforts as the LLM backbone for all methods.
+BeyondAIME~\citep{seed2025seed15thinkingadvancingsuperbreasoning-beyondaime} is a dataset of 100 questions that are much more challenging.
 We use MathVerify~\citep{Kydlicek_Math-Verify_Math_Verification} to compare generated answers against the ground truth.
-For the AIME 2024 and AIME 2025 datasets, we use low reasoning effort, as other reasoning efforts have saturated performance on these tasks.
-In BeyondAIME where the problems are much harder, we use high reasoning effort.
+For the solver LLMs, we use GPT-OSS-120B with low reasoning effort in AIME 2024 and AIME 2025 and the same model with high reasoning effort in BeyondAIME due to their different difficulty levels.
 Using these two levels of reasoning effort also helps us understand the performance of different methods when combined with LLMs of different capabilities.